-Join us for one of our regularly scheduled free live webinars on a variety estate planning and elder law topics to provide you with the cutting edge education you need in order to plan for the future of your family and loved ones.
+Join us for one of our regularly scheduled free live webinars on a variety of estate planning and elder law topics to provide you with the cutting-edge education you need in order to plan for the future of your family and loved ones.

 Topic: Why Wills Are Obsolete: How to Protect your Home, Family and Assets the Right Way

 One of the biggest fears that many people have today is the fear of having their life savings wiped out

 if they end up in a nursing home.
 What a shame to see someone’s life savings of 30, 40 or 50 years

 wiped out in a matter of months.
 Whether you or a family member is in crisis or not, it is important

 that you understand what you can do to protect your hard-earned assets!

 - How to protect your home and assets from the costs of long-term care

 - Costly misconceptions about planning for your senior years